 Ultimately, what matters to Tim is that real learning occurs.
 "Technology needs to be in support of the learning," he says, "instead of the learning chasing the technology."

-- Discourage multi-tasking by recommending paper note-taking.
+- Discourage multi-tasking by encouraging paper note-taking.

 - Facilitate conversation and engagement through teaching in flexible learning spaces.

 - Build and support a community of learning by encouraging students to engage with one another out of class.